-If staff are unsure about this they must seek advice from the Data Protection Officer or the Information Governance Officer.
+If staff are unsure about this they must seek advice from the Data Protection Officer.

-If the answer tois the above question is yes, staff must then consider what the sharing is meant to achieve and there should be a clear objective, or set of objectives.
+If the answer to the above question is yes, staff must then consider what the sharing is meant to achieve and there should be a clear objective, or set of objectives.
 Being clear about this will identify the following:

 - Could the objective be achieved without sharing the data or by anonymising it?
 It is not appropriate to use personal data to plan service provision, for example, where this could be done with information that does not amount to personal data. - What information needs to be shared?
 You should not share all the personal data you hold about someone if only certain data items are needed to achieve the objectives.
-The third Data Protection principle states: adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed ('data minimisation')The third Data Protection principle states, "Personal data shall be adequate, relevant and not excessive in relation to the purpose or purposes for which they are processed."
+The third Data Protection principle states: adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed ('data minimisation')Who requires access to the shared personal data?
+You should employ 'need to know' principles, meaning that when sharing both internally between departments and externally with other organisations individuals should only have access to your data if they need it to do their job, and that only relevant staff should have access to the data.
+This should also address any necessary restrictions on onward sharing of data with third parties.